-28. Martin Samuelsen (Free from Manchester City, July 2015)
+38. Martin Samuelsen (Free from Manchester City, July 2015)

-27. Toni Martínez (Undisclosed from Valencia, July 2016)
+37. Toni Martínez (Undisclosed from Valencia, July 2016)

-Easy to forget he hasn’t actually played a minute for the club, and this relatively high ranking is based on a combination of outrageous under-23 goalscoring exploits, a few games at Oxford, and Dave on 606’s intuition.
+Easy to forget his only appearances for the club came in FA Cup ties against Shrewsbury and Wigan, and this relatively high ranking is based on a combination of outrageous under-23 goalscoring exploits, a few games at Oxford, and Dave on 606’s intuition.

-25. John Carew (Free from Aston Villa, August 2011)
+35. John Carew (Free from Aston Villa, August 2011)

 One of five substitute strikers on a five-man bench in a defeat to Derby in 2011, which is remarkable in its own right.
 He did at least score a couple of goals in the Championship, but a player of his build and pedigree ought to have been capable of more at that level.

-23. Sam Baldock (Undisclosed from MK Dons, August 2011)
+33. Sam Baldock (Undisclosed from MK Dons, August 2011)

 Four goals in back-to-back home matches was a great start, but that’s as good as it got for a player who was never likely to stick around after promotion.

 31. Modibo Maiga (£4.7m from Sochaux, July 2012)

-West Ham turning a profit on Modibo Maïga is a good example to use when justifying magicians never revealing their secrets.
+West Ham turning a profit on Modibo Maiga is a good example to use when justifying magicians never revealing their secrets.

-21. Simone Zaza (Loan from Juventus, August 2016)
+30. Simone Zaza (Loan from Juventus, August 2016)